The Easiest Sourdough Discard Cinnamon Rolls Ever – 30 Minutes

 close up picture of sourdough discard cinnamon rolls topped with frosting.

 Great way to use sourdough discard.
 While you can use active sourdough starter, if desired, discard will give it a more tangy flavor.
+Learn how to make a sourdough starter here.

 Quick: There’s no need to let the dough rise since it contains chemical leaveners (baking soda and baking powder), so these can be made super fast.
 This is a no-wait, same-day sourdough cinnamon roll recipe.